octue/publish-strand-version/README.md

 on:
   push:
     paths:
-      # Only trigger if the schema has changed.
+      # Only run if the schema has changed
       - relative/path/to/schema.json

 jobs: